docker/docs/content/security/for-admins/hardened-desktop/settings-management/_index.md

 Administrators can configure controls for Docker Desktop settings such as proxies and network settings.
 For an extra layer of security, admins can also use Settings Management to enable and lock in [Enhanced Container Isolation](../enhanced-container-isolation/index.md) which ensures that any configurations set with Settings Management cannot be modified by containers.

-It is available with [Docker Desktop 4.13.0 and later](/desktop/release-notes.md).
+It is available with [Docker Desktop 4.13.0 and later](/desktop/release-notes.md) or Docker Desktop 4.35 and later if you wish to [configure Settings Management in the Docker Admin Console](/security/for-admins/hardened-desktop/settings-management/admin-console-configure.md).

 ### Who is it for?